 On this area of the website we list some suggestions for self-guided walks.
 Walking is definitely a low carbon leisure activity, as long as it doesn't require high carbon modes of transport to get to and from the walk itself.
 UK main-line trains and coaches have substantially better carbon footprints than most cars, unless car occupancy is greater than two people.
 Also, there is the CO2 production relating to hotel stays and restaurant meals.
 Some hotels and B&Bs are concerned to increase their sustainability and list this on their websites.

-You can find many other walks which make use of public transport to get to and from start and end points at Car Free Walks Of course there are many other websites about walking.
+You can find many other walks which make use of public transport to get to and from start and end points at Car Free Walks Of course there are many other websites about walking, far too many to list here.

 We've completed three National Trails and made notes on how we've organised our trips.
 You can see our route on a live map at the following links